automateps/AutomatePS/Docs/Get-AMFolder.md

 ### -RecurseCache
 -RecurseCache is a private parameter used only within this function, and should not be used externally.
- This parameter allows the folder cache to be based to subsequent, recursive calls
+ This parameter allows the folder cache to be passed to subsequent, recursive calls

 ```yaml
 Type: Hashtable